Rishikesh973/DTMF-Receiver-Logic-Synthesis-and-Physical-Design-/README.md

    cd VDI/FPR/work
 2. Start the Virtuoso® Digital Implementation (VDI) system by entering: innovus -vdi -stylus
-Note: Do not use the window where you started the software for any windowing or UNIX operations, except to communicate with the tool.
+UNIX operations, except to communicate with the tool.
 Importing a Design
 1. To import a gate-level netlist, timing constraints, and libraries, choose File – Import